mvolkmann/blog/src/alfred.md

   - Check "Show these keywords in Alfred Default Results" so you can enter commands like "play", "pause", "next", "previous", and "mute".

-To play songs in the Music app, open the Alfred search box and enter "music".
+To play songs in the Music app, open the Alfred search box and enter "`music`".
 This will prompt for enabling access to the Music app mini player.
-Once this is done, enter "music" and select "Show Music.app Mini Player" where a song can be selected.
+Once this is done, enter "`music`" and select "Show Music.app Mini Player" where a song can be selected.

 ## 1Password Integration - PowerPack-only